Fenugreek

 Fenugreek For Diabetes

-Because of the presence of the fibre galactomannan, fenugreek benefits those with type II diabetes.
+Thanks to the presence of the fibre galactomannan, Fenugreek benefits those with type II diabetes.
 It slows the rate at which sugar enters the bloodstream.
-A specific amino acid in fenugreek can regulate insulin release, significantly improving overall body functioning.
+A specific amino acid in Fenugreek can regulate insulin release, significantly improving overall body functioning.

 Fenugreek also: